Fix the Process, Then Add AI

 In Agreement

-- AI's distinct strength lies in handling unstructured data, but processes relying on such data are often themselves unstructured and poorly defined.
+- AI's real value is handling unstructured data, but processes relying on unstructured data are themselves usually undocumented and unstructured

 Opposed